Skip to content

 Verification: Because this was a fast-forward merge, main simply moved to the tip of feature/add-metadata.
 There is no fork and no merge commit. git log --oneline --graph will show a single straight line of commits ending with “Add ConfigMap kind”.

-Real-world development is rarely linear.
-While your colleague was extending the brick wall, you started building a parallel wall right next to it.
-Now, you need to connect them.
-This requires actual construction work.
+Real-world platform development is rarely perfectly linear.
+While your colleague was extending the brick wall, you started building a completely parallel wall right next to it.
+Now, you need to architecturally connect them.
+A three-way merge happens when the history of the repository has fundamentally diverged.
+Both the current branch and the incoming branch share a common ancestor deep in the past, but both have advanced independently since that point.

 gitGraph